Battle for the Bones: Football

 The Blazers and Tigers began competing in football after the Blazers football team joined Division I in 1997.
-The series has been played nearly every year since, and is led by UAB with a win–loss record of 10 to 7.
+The series has been played nearly every year since and is currently led by UAB with a win–loss record of 11 to 7.
 In 2006, the schools introduced a trophy, a 100 lb bronze rack of ribs alluding to the two cities' reputation for barbecue, and dubbed the game the "Battle for the Bones".
 In keeping with the theme, a fan barbecue competition accompanies the game.

 In 2025, unranked UAB upset #22 Memphis 31–24 after a last-second goal-line stand.
 The victory ended UAB's 3-game skid against the Tigers.